 In mountainous environments such as the Rockies and High Sierra, the limiting factor to each day is usually vertical gain and loss, not horizontal mileage.
 Groups tend to climb and descend the same amount each day, whether that is concentrated over 10 miles or stretched out over 20.

-Sometimes hiking off-trail is no more difficult than hiking on-trail.
-But usually it’s not, because there are no man-made improvements (e.g. benched trails, vegetation maintenance, turnpikes, bridges, switchbacks) to negate uneven footing, thick vegetation, river fords, soggy ground, and steep slopes.
+Hiking off-trail is sometimes no more difficult than hiking on-trail.
+But usually it is, because there are no man-made improvements to negate uneven footing, thick vegetation, river fords, soggy ground, and steep slopes.

 Your chosen trip intensity level should be appropriate for your known physical abilities.
 But your experience will be more enjoyable and more comfortable if you improve your fitness beforehand.

 Training should prepare you most for the vertical change, off-trail travel, and pack weight.
 I would not focus as much on training for mileage — it’ll happen naturally in the process of training for the other factors.

 If your trip will be at high altitudes (e.g. 8,000 to 12,000 feet above sea level) you may want to take some additional precautionary measures.